 the ground!!”

-Although most of the 82 toads had heard this sung to the tune of “Santa Clause Is Coming To Town” before, some of the youngsters were really greasy from playing on the sculpture of a minivan that was made of fried chicken.
+Although most of the 82 toads had heard this sung to the tune of “Santa Clause Is Coming To Town” before, some of the youngsters were really greasy from playing on the sculpture of a minivan that was made almost entirely of fried chicken.
 So the youngsters cried and pouted on their way down inside the electric cave; not aware of the danger that could be in store for them.
 The other 136 toads tried to get them to “SSSHHHH!!!” but they were all insistent on throwing radios during the entire cave march.

 After the 23rd radio was tossed, a small “binking” sound could be heard.
 As the group approached the corner of Cavern Boulevard and Stalagmite Street, the binking grew louder and louder.
 The closer they got, the louder the binking; until they arrived at a shimmering part of the cave wall that didn’t look anything like the rest of the ketchup castle.